Mariusthvdb/custom-ui/README.md

 ## NEWS

+**GPT has arrived**
+As an experiment several iterations of optimizations by https://chat.openai.com/chat have been made available as pre-releases.
+Please have a look, and test if you can.

 **Recently discovered....**: custom-ui facilitates setting a [Jinja template on custom attributes](https://github.com/Mariusthvdb/custom-ui/blob/master/EXAMPLES.md#however-experimental-recently-discovered) in core integrations that allow setting a custom attribute.

 ---